Crossword Who's Who - G

 Mark Goodliffe was born in Carshalton in 1965 and is a finance director.
 He is renowned both as a crossword setter and as a solver

-As a solver, Mark has won the Times Crossword Championship nine times - in 1999 and then in every year from 2008 to 2015.
+As a solver, Mark has won the Times Crossword Championship ten times - in 1999 and then in every year from 2008 to 2016.

 In the 2012 final he completed the three crosswords in 20 minutes - 10 minutes ahead of the runner-up.

 He grew up in Oxford, where his father was Dean of Oriel College, and read classics at King's College, Cambridge, until the war intervened.
 He joined the RAF, later returning to King's, this time to read theology, and was subsequently ordained, eventually becoming a vicar in Huntingdonshire.

 His first puzzle for The Guardian appeared in July 1958.
 At that time setters were anonymous, but in December 1970 pseudonyms were introduced and Araucaria was born.
 He began compiling crosswords full-time in the late 1970s.
 Besides Araucaria's cryptic crosswords in The Guardian, for which he produced around six per month, he also set cryptic crosswords as Cinephile in the Financial Times, puzzles for the crossword magazine 1 Across, and personal crosswords by request.

 He was made a Member of the Order of the British Empire in the 2005 New Year's Honours, for services to the newspaper industry.